Responsibilities, Requirements, Certifications, Job Outlook, and Salary

-While the U.S. Bureau of Labor Statistics (BLS) does not specifically track public health inspectors, they do monitor occupational health and safety specialists.
-According to the BLS, the average hourly wage for occupational health and safety specialists is about $37, with an average annual salary* of about $78,000.
-For those high-achievers in the 90th percentile of income, you can make as much as $54 per hour or an annual salary* of about $112,000 or more.
+While the US Bureau of Labor Statistics (BLS) does not specifically track Public Health Inspectors, they monitor Occupational Health and Safety Specialists.
+According to the BLS, the average hourly wage for occupational health and safety specialists is about $38.00, with an average annual salary* of about $79,000.
+For those in the 90th percentile of income, you can make as much as $57 per hour or a yearly salary* of about $118,000 or more.

 Highest Paying Industries for Public Health Inspectors

 According to the BLS, these are the industries where you’re most likely to find the top-paying jobs for Occupational Health and Safety Specialists:

 |Pipeline transportation of crude oil||$59.91||$124,620|